MouseLand/facemap/README.md

 ### PYTHON

-I recommend installing python 3 using **[Anaconda](https://www.anaconda.com/download/)** to be able to install the video readers without complications.
+I recommend installing python 3 using **[Anaconda](https://www.anaconda.com/download/)** to be able to install the video libraries without complications.
 You might need to use an anaconda prompt if you did not add anaconda to the path during install.

 Next, from a command line terminal / anaconda prompt, install the video libraries:
 ~~~~